Lucius B. Lau

 Lead appellate counsel in case preserving Chevron-deference for antidumping determinations rendered by the US Department of Commerce.

-Pro bono guardian ad litem for minor child in five-year custody dispute.
+Pro bono guardian ad litem for minor child in eight-year custody dispute.

 Pro bono counsel for World War II veteran seeking veterans benefits.